Improving Mental Health During COVID-19

 Feelings will fluctuate from one extreme to another.
 It is normal to experience "negative" emotions and it's okay to let them be.
 A relaxing practice may help to reduce their intensity.

 Resist the tendency to believe or judge every thought that arises.
 Sometimes, they may be inaccurate (i.e. cognitive distortion).
-The human mind can also produce thoughts of death or suicide as a solution to unbearable problems.
-However, in the case of serious mental health difficulty, biological factors may contribute to these thought patterns.
+The human mind can also produce thoughts of death or suicide when faced with unbearable problems (in the case of serious mental health difficulty, biological factors may contribute to these thought patterns).
+These thoughts distract from overcoming our challenges.
 Remember, your circumstance and internal state will eventually change, as it always has.
 A solution may take time or might be just around the corner ("it's darkest just before dawn").
 Even if there are no apparent solutions at the time, you will eventually adapt to your situation.

 We tend to act our best when we feel our best.
 Distraught human behaviour usually has some form of pain or fear beneath the surface.
 We can't rule out the possibility that the person driving erratically is rushing to hospital to see a loved one.
 Tailgating or cutting them off in-return magnifies all of our problems.
 The impact of fear on our health and interactions is likely to cause significant harm during this pandemic.
 Compassion can help to break these cycles.